Can Australian Shepherds be Service Animals or Emotional Support Animals (ESA)?

 The Americans with Disabilities Act (ADA) defines a service animal as “dogs that are individually trained to do work or perform tasks for people with disabilities.”
 A service dog is a dog that has been trained to perform certain tasks that assist its disabled handler.
 These tasks can include things like providing assistance with balance, picking up dropped items, opening doors, or even alerting their handler to an impending seizure.
 Service dogs are usually individually trained to meet the specific needs of their handlers.

-Therapy dogs are not considered service animals under the ADA, but they perform a similar function.
+No. Therapy dogs are not considered service animals under the ADA, but they perform a similar function.
 Therapy dogs provide comfort and companionship to people in hospitals, nursing homes, schools, and other settings.
 They are usually trained to be gentle and calm around people, and their handlers often work with them on a volunteer basis.

 Therapy & Emotional Support Dogs are not the same as Service Dogs.
 Therapy dogs provide comfort and companionship to people in hospitals, nursing homes, schools, and other settings.
 These dogs are usually not individually trained to perform specific tasks for their handlers.